 - Understands industry standard software development paradigms and methods (including.
 Object Oriented, procedural and agile) to conduct testing.

-- Understands that software should be ‘secure by design’ and how to test for security requirements.
+- Understands that software should be ‘secure by design’ and also how to test for security requirements.

-- Understands how to set up and configure testing packages.
+- Also, understands how to set up and configure testing packages.

 - Understands the role of software testing within the wider systems development life cycle.

 - Understands the need for conformance to specific standards where appropriate (including data protection, health informatics, safety critical, etc) related to software testing.